 EDU 650 Foundations of Education in the Urban Context

-The Foundations of Education course aims to develop in secondary school science teachers the ability to analyze the importance and of the acquisition of knowledge within its historical, philosophical, cultural, and social contexts and to interpret its value both within and outside of the traditional school setting.
+The Foundations of Education course aims to develop in Residents the ability to analyze the importance and of the acquisition of knowledge within its historical, philosophical, cultural, and social contexts and to interpret its value both within and outside of the traditional school setting.

 EDU/SCI 660 Earth Science Literacy Journal Seminar